muscbridge/PyDesigner/README.md

 ```
 conda activate dmri
 ```
-Take note that this needs to be done each time a new terminal window is opened.
-If this behavior is undesired, you may set this environment as default python environemtn
+**Note**: Environment activation (`conda activate dmri`) needs to be done each time a new terminal window is opened.
+If this behavior is undesired, you may set this environment as default python environment.

 Once the base environment is created and activated, proceed with the installation of all packages.